Meat production is a leading cause of the climate crisis, water waste, and deforestation. Why is everyone overlooking this again?

 33. The National Audubon Society, the Worldwatch Institute, the Sierra Club, the Union of Concerned Scientists, and even Al Gore’s Live Earth say that raising animals for food damages the environment more than just about anything else that we do.

-34. And the United Nations says that a global shift toward a vegan diet is necessary to combat the worst effects of the climate crisis.
+34. And the United Nations says that a global shift toward a vegan diet is vital if we are to combat the worst effects of the climate crisis.

 So what are you waiting for—the polar ice caps to melt?
 Save the planet.
 Try vegan.